 ‘Van Eyck.
-An optical revolution’ will run from 1 February up to and including 30 April 2020 at the Museum of Fine Arts Ghent.
-The exhibition is open 7 days a week from 9.30 until 19.00.
-Every Monday and on alternating Fridays and Saturdays the exhibition is open until 23.00.
+An Optical Revolution’ runs from 1 February up to and including 30 April 2020 at the Museum of Fine Arts Ghent.
+The exhibition is open 7 days a week.
+On Mondays, Fridays and Saturday, the exhibition is open until 11.00 PM.

 You’ll purchase your tickets for a visit to the museum at a designated time.
 How long you stay in the exhibition is of course up to you.

 A standard ticket costs 25 euros in presale and 28 euros during the exhibition.
 Several reductions are also applicable.
 The exhibition works with time slots.
 You buy your ticket for a visit at a fixed entry time.
 Of course you can choose how long you stay in the exhibition.
 Bought tickets can’t be reimbursed or rebooked.

 Do you want to visit the exhibition during the weekend?
 Then buy your ticket in advance just to be safe: the weekend days can sell out quickly.